Wisdom Teeth Removal

 - Possible damaged nerves and jawbone

-Although it's normal for patients to fear the wisdom teeth removal process, the dental team at True Smiles will provide the safest, most comfortable extraction procedure possible.
+Although it's normal for patients to fear the wisdom teeth removal process, the providers at True Smiles will perform the safest, most comfortable extraction procedure possible.

 - Local, sedation or general anesthesia is administered